arangodb/spring-boot-starter/demo/README.md

 };
 ```

-There are two kinds of Geospatial query: `Near` and `Within`.
+There are two kinds of geospatial query: `Near` and `Within`.

 ## Near

-Near sorts entities by distance from a given point.
+`Near` sorts entities by distance from a given point.
 The result can be restricted with paging.

 `LocationRepository`: